 Charitable Expenses Deduction

 When you pay out-of-pocket expenses to contribute to charity, the amount you pay qualifies you for a deduction.
-Up to 60% of adjusted gross income can be deducted from your taxes.
+Up to 60% of your adjusted gross income can be deducted from your taxes.
 Expenses such as lodging, traveling, and meals accrued while contributing to charitable causes are deductible.

 Student Loan Interest Deduction